kreouzisv/Leet_code_solutions/README.md

 # Leet_code_solutions

-This repository serves as a collection of my solutions to problems posted in https://leetcode.com/
+This repository contains a collection of my solutions to problems posted in https://leetcode.com/